Small Soppo: Location

-Small-Soppo is next to District Hospital Buea and is located.
+Small-Soppo is next to District Hospital Buea and is located between Great Soppo and the Tole tea estate.
+It links the rural upper parts of Bojongo exiting from Limbe to the rest of Buea through Longstreet and New Road Bakweri Town into Great Soppo and its environs.

 Geography

 Similar to that of Tole and Bakweri Town, Small Soppo shares its subtropical highland climate with Buea.
 Humidity is high because of its location at the foot of Mount Cameroon.
 Neighborhoods at higher elevations enjoy cooler temperatures.
 Bakweri Town's high elevation cools temperatures and increases rainfalls. it is characterized by high fog, drizzles, and heavy rainfall in the rainy season.